Known As The Kingdom Of Happiness, Why Is Bhutan Ranked 95th In The World Happiness Report 2019?

 The criteria used by the GNH Index is holistic and explores each persons’ life in nine domains: (1) psychological wellbeing, (2) health, (3) education, (4) time use, (5) cultural diversity and resilience, (6) good governance, (7) community vitality, (8) ecological diversity and resilience, and lastly (9) living standards.

-Another factor which could have caused Bhutan to be ranked 95th is its relatively low GDP per capita compared with Scandinavian countries that dominate the top 10 positions.
+Another factor that could have caused Bhutan to be ranked 95th is its relatively low GDP per capita compared with Scandinavian countries that dominate the top 10 positions.

 According to The Straits Times, 7 things to know about the 2017 World Happiness Report, this could also explain why Bhutan, “apocryphally regarded as the happiest nation in the world for inventing the Gross National Happiness metric, has somehow never performed well on the Happiness Report.”